eigenfoo/cryptics/docs/index.md

 This is a dataset of cryptic crossword clues[^1], collected from cryptic crossword blogs and publicly available digital cryptic crossword archives.

+[^1]: If you're new to cryptic crosswords, rejoice!
+A whole new world awaits you!
+The New Yorker has [an excellent introduction to cryptic crosswords](https://www.newyorker.com/puzzles-and-games-dept/cryptic-crossword/reintroducing-the-new-yorkers-cryptic-crossword), and Matt Gritzmacher has [a daily newsletter with links to crosswords](https://crosswordlinks.substack.com/).

 I originally started this project to practice my webscraping and data engineering skills, but as it's evolved I hope it can be a resource to solvers and constructors of cryptic crosswords.